IKMLab/UASSU/README.md

 # Unsupervised Single Document Abstractive Summarization using Semantic Units

-This is the source code of our AACL'2022 paper Unsupervised Single Document Abstractive Summarization using Semantic Units (paper link will be added soon).
+This is the source code of our AACL'2022 paper Unsupervised Single Document Abstractive Summarization using Semantic Units ([paper link](https://aclanthology.org/2022.aacl-main.69/)).

 ## Environment